 Evaluate and apply new research concepts and theories within the profession of dietetics.

 - Understand public policy and current systems of healthcare delivery with particular reference to the role of the dietitian.

 Students must meet the following criteria to be admitted to the online master’s program:

-- Student must hold the credential of Registered Dietician (RD) or be RD-eligible.
-This means the student has met both the academic and supervised practice requirements of the American Dietetic Association and is ready to sit for the national credentialing exam to become a Registered Dietician.
+- Student must hold the credential of Registered Dietitian (RD) or be RD-eligible.
+This means the student has met both the academic and supervised practice requirements of the Academy of Nutrition and Dietetics and is ready to sit for the national credentialing exam to become a Registered Dietitian.